JianghuiDu/SedTrace.jl/README.md

 I suggest using [`Julia for Visual Studio Code`](https://www.julia-vscode.org) as the language editor.
 Check the link to see how to install and configure the Julia language extension in `Visual Studio Code`.
 After installation, make sure you tell the path of Julia executable to `Visual Studio Code`.
 To do so, open `Visual Studio Code`, go to `File/Preferences/Settings` and search for `Julia: Executable Path`.
 The  path should look like `C:/Users/username/AppData/Local/Programs/julia-1.9.2/bin/julia.exe` on Windows, or `/Applications/Julia-1.9.app/Contents/Resources/julia/bin/julia` on macOS, if you have chosen the default settings when installing Julia.

+`SedTrace` has been tested on Windows, Linux and macOS (X86 only).
+It has not been tested on Cygwin or other virtual machines.

 ## First example
 Now you can use the pre-included examples to see how `SedTrace` works.
 Go to the directory where Julia packages are installed.
 Normally this should be `/users/username/.julia/packages/SedTrace`.
 Copy the sub-directory `/SedTrace/examples` to a directory of your own choice (`/mydirector/examples`), otherwise you won't be able to execute the examples.
 Make sure you don't modify anything in the `/.julia` directory.